 Get Prepared and Test with Confidence!

-Attend an orientation to learn about the program and enroll in one of our GED® preparation classes!
+Attend an orientation to learn about high school equivalency options available to you and how to enroll in our high school and GED® preparation classes!

 - Lecture and small group instruction

 - Tips/strategies on how to get the best scores possible

 - Financial aid/college scholarships information

 - Call the Pre-College Education Division office at 425.640.1593, or

 - Drop by the Pre-College office in Mukilteo Hall 403, or